aks2093/EDA-on-image-data-for-Object-Detection/README.md

-This notebook contails below deatils
+This notebook contains below deatils
 1. plotting bounding boxes on the images using text files mentioned in the Data Source
 2. Number of classes and their names in the dataset.
 3. Number of images per class and plot a graph.